 How to implement this in your subject

 Subject Coordinators and tutors nominate a minimum of one dedicated hour to be available each week, at a time when they can focus on students and work without distraction.
 To improve flexibility for students, including those in different time zones, consider having more than one hour, scheduled at different days and times across the week.
 For larger cohorts, more hours are recommended.

 Consider whether you will have drop-in sessions with Zoom and a virtual waiting room, or if you will allow students to sign up for an appointment within your virtual office hours through the calendar in the LMS.

 If using email

-Consider using Canvas Inbox to maintain a record of subject-related communications.
+Consider using the LMS Inbox to maintain a record of subject-related communications.

 If using another tool

 Ensure you have student- and staff-facing instructions on how to use the technology.

 Use the Calendar in the LMS to add the virtual office hours to the LMS calendar.
 Depending on the tools you have chosen, include Zoom links, email address and links to technology support.
 You can also use the Scheduler to allow students to sign up for an appointment within your virtual office hours.